 The Woodruff Hotel today in the beautiful Temple House building

 A special thank you to LDS Living Magazine and to Midwest Living Magazine!!
-The woodruff Hotel has won various Nauvoo lodging and Nauvoo Hotel awards.
-The Woodruff was picked among the best of Nauvoo lodging and hotels in the Midwest Living Magazine top picks of places to stay.
-We are also happy to be among the best of Nauvoo lodging and hotels in LDS Living Magazines readers choice awards.
+The woodruff Hotel in Nauvoo has won various Nauvoo lodging and Nauvoo Hotel awards.
+The Woodruff was picked among the best of Nauvoo hotels and motels lodging and hotels in the Midwest Living Magazine top picks of places to stay.
+We are also happy to be among the best of Hotels in Nauvoo lodging and hotels in LDS Living Magazines readers choice awards.